2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/ContentTypeFilter.md

 ---
 uid: ToSic.Eav.DataSources.EntityTypeFilter
 ---
-# Data Source: ContentType EntityType Filter
+## Data Source: ContentType EntityType Filter

+> [!NOTE]
-_Note: this data source used to be called EntityTypeFilter, we renamed it in 2sxc 9.8 for consistency_
+> this data source used to be called EntityTypeFilter, we renamed it in 2sxc 9.8 for consistency

 The **ContentTypeFilter** [DataSource](xref:Specs.DataSources.DataSource) is part of the [Standard EAV Data Sources](xref:Specs.DataSources.ListAll).
 It will only let items pass through, which are of a specific type.